5 from 16 votes

 Variations/ Adaptations

-Aim for shorter noodles with texture, as they hold the sauce well.
-Fusilli, rigatoni, and penne pasta are great options for this dish.
+• Different pastas you can use: Aim for shorter noodles with texture for the chorizo and chicken pasta, as they hold the sauce well.
+Fusilli, rigatoni, and penne pasta are great options.
+Gluten-free pasta will also work, and any of them can also be used with this Easy Tomato Basil Sauce.

-If you want a meat-free meal, swap the chorizo with a soy-based version and skip the chicken or use a plant-based chicken alternative.
-The other ingredients (including the hard/parmesan cheese) are vegetarian-friendly.
+• Different protein: I prefer chicken breasts since they’re leaner, but you can also use boneless, skinless chicken thighs.
+Now if you want a vegetarian meal, swap the chorizo with a soy-based version and skip the chicken or use a plant-based chicken alternative.

 Overhead shot of spirali pasta in a large stainless steel pan covered in a tomatoey sauce with chorizo bits, chicken, wilted spinach and topped with some grated cheese on a blue background.

-How do you make creamy chicken and chorizo pasta?
+How to make creamy chicken and chorizo pasta

 2. Remove ⅓ of the crispy chorizo from the pan to use as a topping, then add the onion and chicken into the pan.
 Season with salt, pepper and chilli flakes.
 Fry for around 5 minutes, then add the paprika, dried parsley, garlic and tomato puree to fry for 3 minutes (Image 2).